 If you are pulled over, the penalties you face can range from a fine for a first offense all the way to mandatory prison time for your 7th or greater offenses.
 There is mandatory jail time for all offenses beyond your first offense.
-For your 2nd offense, it’s a minimum of 5 days jai; for your 3rd, it’s a minimum of 45 days in jail; for your 4th offense, now a felony, it’s a minimum of 60 days jail; for a 5th and 6th offense, a minimum of 6 months in jail.
+For your 2nd offense, it’s a minimum of 5 days jai; on your 3rd, it’s a minimum of 45 days in jail; for your 4th offense, now a felony, it’s a minimum of 60 days jail; concluding, for a 5th and 6th offense, a minimum of 6 months in jail.

 Arrested?
 What Should You Do?